 Paleontology Collections and Museum Access Policy:

-Access to all museum collection and laboratory areas is restricted to individuals that have requested access in advance and have a legitimate curatorial or professional reason to be in those places.
-This includes access to the museum collections and accession room, as well as the paleontology lab.
-Visiting researcher’s access must be requested in writing, approved, and scheduled at least one week in advance by a curatorial staff member at JODA.
-Requests a month in advance are preferred as this will facilitate scheduling by curatorial staff.
+Access to the museum collection and laboratory areas is restricted to individuals that have requested access in advance and have a legitimate curatorial or professional reason to be in the Collections Room, Accession Room, and the Paleontology Lab.
+Visiting researcher’s access must be requested in writing, approved, and scheduled at least three weeks in advance by a curatorial staff member at JODA.
+This will allow for adequate proposal review and to facilitate scheduling by the curatorial staff.

-Please use the links below for full documents on JODA’s access policies and practices.
+Review the links below for JODA’s access policies and practices.

 JODA’s online catalog of collections is available for public view.
 There are currently over 100,000 items in collections.
 Please look through this portion of the website to see if there are any paleontological or historical resources that are of interest for study.

-The document below is the first step of the application for access to museum collections and historic documents.
-Once the document has been filled out, please either send it via email or fax, noted above.
+Visiting researchers need to obtain a permit for any kind of research conducted in the monument.
+This includes paleontology, geology, history/culture, modern plants, animals, air, water, soundscapes, etc. The document links below are the first steps of the application for access to museum collections and historic documents.
+Once the document has been filled out, please either send it via email or fax (links below).

 If you intend on using the facilities at JODA, please review the following guidelines as they are standard operating procedures (SOP’s) for the TCPC laboratory and general behavior.
 The JODA SOP’s also have guidelines for the photography of collections and duplication of historic documents.

 If you need to send a fax, please mark the document sent with which division you are reaching;E.g. "ATTN: Paleontology Staff."